The Brainfood Approach

 - Check-in/Opening: Participants, staff and volunteers choose a Group Expectation that they want to focus on for the day.

-- Activity or discussion: New vocabulary word or cooking skill, scavenger hunt, taste test, or food identification.
+- Activity or discussion: New vocabulary word or cooking skill, discussion about food justice or sustainability, scavenger hunt, taste test, or food identification.

 - Time to prep, cook, and clean: Working in groups, participants find ingredients and kitchen equipment, prepare ingredients, read and follow their recipe and then clean their dishes and work stations.